-- MCDs and vMCDs using MCD clustering and IP Trunks are not supported in SRM for versions earlier than MiVoice Business Virtual Release 7.0; only SIP trunks and standalone vMCDs can be supported. - A deployment configuration has been tested with MiVoice Business Virtual that uses resiliency along with SRM, and so this is supported for MiVoice Business Virtual Release 7.0 and later. - 2.
+- 1. MCDs and vMCDs using MCD clustering and IP Trunks are not compatible in SRM for versions earlier than MiVoice Business Release 7.0.
+Only SIP trunks and standalone vMCDs inter-operate with SRM.
+A deployment configuration has been tested with MiVoice Business Virtual that uses resiliency along with SRM for MiVoice Business Virtual Release 7.x. - 2.
 After SRM recovery-that is, after the system becomes active on the recovery site-you must configure and test SRM at the recovery site to ensure the ability to move back to the original site or other alternate site.
-Then you can use SRM to move the system back to the original site.
+Then you can use SRM to move the system back to the original site. - 3.
+Horizon View is no longer supported for MiCollab Client 8.0.
+Earlier versions of MiCollab Client supported Horizon View.